taurr/rust-template-rs/README.md

 # rust-template-rs

-Here are a few `cargo-generate` templates for use when creating [Rust] applications.
+Here are a few templates for use when creating [Rust] applications.

-TODO: Rewrite this README...
+The templates take full advantage of `cargo-generate` subtemplates, thust the repo contains both project templates and several smaller templates that are used to add functionality to an already existing project.

-TODO: Improve vscode integration
+## Project templates

-## templates
+Project templates have optional support for generating IDE scaffolding (currently only Vscode, contributions for others are welcome).

-### cli
+### Cli

-Binary with a command line interface.
+Binary with a command line (`clap`) interface.

 Template is setup to use:
 - [`clap`]